Neider Morantes: Club career

-He made his professional debut with Atlético Nacional in 1994.
 For the 2000–01 season, he transferred to Atlante of the Liga MX, where he scored 2 goals in 25 appearances.
 He transferred in summer 2001 to Irapuato for one season.
 In 2002 he had a brief spell at Once Caldas, before returning to Atletico Nacional for the 2002–03 season.

-After that He played the 2003 Clausura with Atlético Bucaramanga.
+After that he played the 2003 Clausura with Atlético Bucaramanga.
 The following year he transferred to Nacional's rivals, Independiente Medellín.
-For the 2005 Apertura, he played with Leones.
+During his time at El Poderoso, he was an integral part of the team that won the 2004 Apertura against crosstown rivals Nacional, which was also his first club as a professional footballer.